cprice-ping/SKO2023-Terraform-P1AZ/README.md

 ### PingOne Users

-Data for the Policies need to be manually added to the following Users:
+Data for the Labs need to be manually added to the following Users:

 | P1 User | Attribute | Value |
 | --- | --- | --- |